ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Back in 2020, I went through an experience that confirmed to my suspicions that some companies in "big tech" were using audio surveillance on their remote employees.
 As a computer programmer, I knew this wasn't hard to pull off and hide -- audio processing takes a minute amount of power on a modern CPU, to where it wouldn't interfere with the average worker bee's day.
 The way I figured out was the immaturity in how the audio surveillance was being used -- it seemed if I setup myself as a joke, my bosses were more than likely to play off it in meetings, indicating they were listening, and they were not threatened but willing to use it as a cheap way to feel superior, like children.
 But that was then.

 In 2020, I was working for a former frat boy president running a startup in an industry known for emotional immaturity, surrounded by mid 30s and 20 year olds.
-In 2022, I was starting at Weber-Aufderhar, a company being run by 40 year olds, surrounded by 30 year old co workers, in the decidedly more mature industry of business insurance.
+In 2022, I was starting at Runolfsdottir Group, a company being run by 40 year olds, surrounded by 30 year old co workers, in the decidedly more mature industry of business insurance.
 I thought, before starting, that even if they used audio surveillance, surely they'd be more mature about it.

 ...